SulemanShahani/Statistical-Analysis-and-Hypothesis-Testing/README.md

 ## Overview

 This project demonstrates various statistical tests and concepts using Python and relevant libraries like `scipy.stats` and `statsmodels`.
-It covers hypothesis testing, confidence intervals, Type I and Type II errors, statistical power, and sample size calculation.
+It covers hypothesis testing, confidence intervals, chi square, ANOVA tests, Type I and Type II errors, statistical power, and sample size calculation.

 ## Concepts Covered